Barcelona reaches deal with Agüero to boost team's attack - WHIZ News

 BARCELONA, Spain (AP) — Sergio Agüero will join Barcelona on a two-year deal, the Spanish club said on Monday.

-Barcelona said Agüero will be with the club beginning on July 1, after his contract with Manchester City expires.
+Barcelona said Agüero will officially join the club beginning on July 1, after his contract with Manchester City expires.

 He will sign a contract until the end of the 2022-23 season with a buyout clause set at 100 million euros ($122 million).